privacyidea/migrate-2.23.5-to-3.0/README.md

 At this point no data has been migrated.
 Nothing has changed, we only added a database table and some columns.

+However, the database schema version is already set to ``849170064430`` which sould be reflected in the database table ``alembic_version``.
+This is the schema version of privacyIDEA 3.0 with the migrated token assignments.

+You are still running privacyIDEA 2.23.5!

 ## Step 2: Migrating the data